 What are the main forms of violence against women in Indonesia, and the key drivers of this violence?
 What support is available to women suffering violence?
 In Talking Indonesia this week, Dr Dave McRae explores these questions and more with Yuniyanti Chuzaifah, vice chair of the National Commission on Violence Against Women (Komnas Perempuan).

-What is resource nationalism, what is driving its emergence in Indonesia, and what does it mean for the country?
-Dr Dave McRae explores these issues with PhD candidate Eve Warburton in the latest Talking Indonesia podcast.
+Inequality in Indonesia has reached record levels.
+What is driving this inequality, and what does Indonesian society look like as a result?
+Dr Dave McRae explores these issues and more with Dr Matthew Wai-Poi in the latest Talking Indonesia podcast.

 Following the recent attack on the Gafatar community, and efforts to evict Ahmadiyah followers from Bangka Island, religious intolerance is once again in the spotlight.
 What are the drivers of intolerance, and what forms does it take?
 Is President Joko Widodo doing any better than his predecessor at managing the issue?
 Dr Dave McRae explores these questions with Ihsan Ali-Fauzi in the latest Talking Indonesia podcast.